How to Transform Your Unused Space

 Unlike traditional pieces of equipment such as selectorized machines, bars and bumper plates, etc., functional training accessories are the perfect option for a smaller group training space as each of the tools in the following list take up very minimal amounts of space while providing endless training options.
 Aim to include pieces that offer a wide variety of usage and are intuitive to the end user.
 Some tools that fit this criterion are:

-Incorporating a versatile piece of cardio equipment like the TANK All Surface will also help provide more variety to group training sessions and pique interest from members by adding in a fun and unique product.
+Incorporating a versatile piece of cardio equipment like the TANK push sled will also help provide more variety to group training sessions and pique interest from members by adding in a fun and unique product.
 The TANK is perfect for a converted racquetball court as the tires accommodate all surfaces, so it will not only work on your racquetball court but it can also be wheeled to other areas of the gym or even outside for a fun outdoor group training session.

 How to Get Started

-Using your ideas as inspiration, our designers will draw on their expertise to design an effective layout within the physical parameters of your gym space.
-As your partner, we will provide guidance at every stage of the process to help you develop a user-friendly floor plan that utilizes your space efficiently, flows naturally and incorporates the custom equipment you’ve always envisioned.
+Using your ideas as inspiration, our designers will draw on their expertise to design an effective gym layout within the physical parameters of your space.
+As your partner, we will provide guidance at every stage of the process to help you develop a user-friendly gym floor plan that utilizes your space efficiently, flows naturally and incorporates the custom equipment you’ve always envisioned.